-Demonstrate some knowledge across food science and/or nutrition disciplines outside of their core specialty area, commensurate with coursework completed during the degree.
+Demonstrate sufficiently broad knowledge across food science and/or nutrition disciplines outside of their core specialty area.

 - Student knowledge will be assessed by the graduate committee during the proposal meeting and the defense for MS students.
 Based on the limited number of courses taken outside of the core emphasis area by MS students, expectations for broad knowledge are limited for MS students unless students pursued an undergraduate degree in food science.
 Raters will take into account the student's background in determining what constitutes broad knowledge.
 A determination by the committee is made individually based on information presented by students and through questions posed to the student.
 Graduate committees will design a line of questioning allowing the determination of the depth of knowledge of the student outside of their specialty area.

 - This measure is direct.

 - Assessment measurement tool

 - See Appendix 1